Hummus

 Ingredients

-Blend all ingredients until smooth and creamy.
-The easiest way is to use a food processor.
+Blend all ingredients until smooth and creamy, easy to do with a hand blender or food processor.

 To make toasted pita bread, brush a little olive oil on a round pita bread.
 Toast the pita in the oven for a few minutes.
 Cut into triangles.

 For young children, serve the pitta bread whole and use shredded carrot, cherry tomato and black olive halves to make a face.
-Kids are more likely to tuck in ythis way.
+Kids are more likely to tuck in this way.

 Use hummus as an alternative to mayonnaise for egg free diets.